CRiMiNaL786/DESTROYX/README.md

 # The Normal Way

-Simply clone the repository and run the main file:
+Simply copy these commands and paste in Termux:
 ```apt-get update

 apt-get upgrade -y